SubsTheTechnomancer/Codegolf-Submissions/README.md

 # Usage Notes
-When first cloning this repo ensure you add the pre-commit hook to your .git/hooks folder.Whenever replacing the pre-commit hook ensure the file extension is removed.Use requirements.txt to check for any changes for this file.
+When first cloning this repo ensure you add the pre-commit hook to your .git/hooks folder.<br>
+Whenever replacing the pre-commit hook ensure the file extension is removed.<br>
+Use requirements.txt to check for any changes for this file.<br>